NFRIDOY/event-management/questions_and_answers.md

 #### Answer:
 <p>
 Here greeting is defined but greetign is not defined.
-So theire will be an ReferenceError.
+So their will be an ReferenceError.
 Which is "greetign" is not defined
 </p>

 <i>Write your explanation here</i>